railwayapp/docs/src/pages/deploy/deployments.md

 title: Deployments
 ---

-Project Deployments are attempts to build and deliver your application.
+Service Deployments are attempts to build and deliver your application.

 Deployments can be in any of the following states: